UmmItC/Article/Browser/Firefox/firefox-custom-searchengine/index.md

 ---
 author: "UmmIt"
-title: "Firefox: Customizing the Default Search Engine on Desktop version"
+title: "Customizing Default Search Engine in Firefox Desktop"
-description: "Unlock a world of personalized browsing in Firefox with our step-by-step guide.
-Learn how to easily customize your default search engine on the desktop version."
+description: "This article show you how to customize your default search engine on Firefox desktop."
-tags: ["Browser", "firefox"]
+tags: ["Browser", "Firefox", "Search Engine", "Customization"]
 date: 2023-08-11T08:20:50+0800
 thumbnail: https://upload.wikimedia.org/wikipedia/commons/2/28/Firefox_logo%2C_2017.svg
+lastmod: 2024-12-31T05:56:20+0800
 ---

 ## Introduction

 If you're a Firefox user looking to set a different default search engine in the desktop version, you might have noticed that while this option is available in the mobile version, it's not as straightforward on desktop.
-By default, you're limited to a set of preset search engine options such as `DuckDuckGo`, `Google`, and `Bing`.
-But fear not, we have a workaround that allows you to customize your default search engine on Firefox desktop.
+By default, you're limited to a set of preset search engine options such as `DuckDuckGo`, `Google`, and `Bing`. lets dive into how you can customize your default search engine in Firefox desktop :)

 ### Modifying Firefox Configuration